 The Safe Futures Hub is thrilled to launch Building Safe Futures – Deep Dives into What Works to End Childhood Sexual Violence, a seven-part webinar series based on the Building Safe Futures evidence review.
 This series consolidates global learning on interventions to prevent and respond to childhood sexual violence, focusing on low- and middle-income countries, where risks are highest and evidence base has been the thinnest.

 Each session will delve into one of the seven INSPIRE strategies, weaving together insights from research and practice.
-These sessions will showcase examples of effective and promising interventions, open dialogue between practitioners and researchers, and generate concrete lessons to inform policy, programming, and investment.

 This series aims to move from evidence to action by: